furkanzt/yzt-curricula/README.md

 This track has one goal, teaching you the programming essentials.
 Whether you will be a philosopher, an artist, or an FBI agent; you **must** learn algorithmic thinking.

 Be mindful for the _duration_ and _effort_ columns.
-They are merely estimate and vary for each person.
+They are merely estimates and may vary for each person.

 | Course Name | Duration | Effort | Prerequisites | Our Deadline |
 |-------------|----------|--------|---------------|--------------|